 - Kreg Jig and 2.5″ pocket hole screws

 First we measured how big we wanted the screen to be.
 We decided to shape it like an L and have it come up high enough to cover other utilities, not just the AC unit.
-(If you make a project like this, make sure it does not interfere with anything that requires air circulation or regular reading.)
+(If you make a project like this, make sure it does not interfere with anything that requires air circulation or regular reading like an electric or gas meter.)

-Next I gave each piece a quick sand using my random orbit sander.
+Ok, back to the tutorial.
+Next I gave each piece a quick sand using my orbital sander.
 Then I wiped the whole lot down and stained everything using the Varathane wood stain in Kona.
 I also drilled pocket holes in one of my 2x4s to create the main corner support (but didn’t attach them yet).

 This, coupled with the next step, was by far the most time consuming.
 (But was faster using a small roller instead of a paint brush.)
 I was VERY GLAD at this point that I hadn’t used 1×2 like I’d originally wanted.
 That would have been painful.